apollo

 How does the drug interact with Benadryl DR Syrup, 50 ml:

-Co-administration of Benadryl DR Syrup, 50 ml and Tramadol may increase the risk of serotonin syndrome (A condition in which a chemical called serotonin builds up in your body).
+Co-administration of Benadryl DR Syrup, 50 ml and Quinidine may increase the effects of Benadryl DR Syrup, 50 ml.

 How to manage the interaction:

-Although there is a possible interaction between Benadryl DR Syrup, 50 ml and Tramadol, you can take these medicines together if prescribed by a doctor.
-However, if you experience symptoms such as seizures (fits), changes in blood pressure, confusion, hallucination, increased heart rate, fever, excessive sweating, shivering or shaking, tremor, incoordination, blurred vision, muscle spasm or stiffness, nausea, vomiting, stomach cramp, and diarrhea, contact a doctor immediately.
-Do not discontinue any medication without a doctor's advice.
+Although there is a possible interaction between Benadryl DR Syrup, 50 ml and Quinidine, you can take these medicines together if prescribed by a doctor.
+However, if you experience drowsiness, difficulty breathing, dizziness, restless feeling, anxiety, nervousness, confusion, or diarrhea, contact a doctor.
+Do not discontinue the medication without consulting a doctor.

 Severe